Pennsylvania Court Records

 PennsylvaniaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on PennsylvaniaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Pennsylvania?
+What is a Tort Case, and What Does It Involve in Pennsylvania?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites simplify the search process as they are not limited by geographic location and can be used to search for multiple records simultaneously.
+To begin using a third-party search engine, interested parties are usually required to provide

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 What is Pennsylvania Tort Law?

-Pennsylvania tort law is a set of rules and guidelines for filing compensatory damages in tort actions.
-As a form of a civil lawsuit, tort action is a claim for damages or loss to person or property, and it does not involve cases such as civil action for damages for breach of contract.
+Pennsylvania tort law is generally considered a set of rules and guidelines for filing compensatory damages in tort actions.
+As a form of a civil lawsuit, tort action is a claim for damages or loss to a person or property, and it does not involve cases such as civil action for damages for breach of contract.

 What Kinds of Cases are Covered by Tort Law in Pennsylvania?